 17.)
 Hohenschwangau Castle

 When you visit Neuschwanstein Castle, you absolutely have to visit Hohenschwangau Castle.
-For starters, not only is this just down the road from Neuschwanstein, you can actually see Hohenschwangau from Neuschwanstein Castle – it’s that close meaning, after (or perhaps even before) you visit Neuschwanstein – pop into this castle.
+For starters, not only is this just down the road from Neuschwanstein, you can actually see Hohenschwangau from Neuschwanstein Castle itself.

-With the recent structure being built more as a palatial home that a defensive castle, the interior of Hohenschwangau Castle is rather impressive and definitely a huge part of why you need to visit this castle.
+With the recent structure being built more like a palatial home that a defensive castle, the interior of Hohenschwangau Castle is totally impressive and easily one of the best castles in Germany to see.

 18.)
 Drachenburg Palace